wavded/www/content/post/realtime-engines.md

 ## A fireside chat about real-time engines

-Here’s a little advice from one who has “walked through the fire” of debugging real-time engines:
+Here's a little advice from one who has "walked through the fire" of debugging real-time engines:

 1. Use only what you need and nothing more.
 In my experience, staying at the emulation layer with a library like sockjs or engine.io and building only what I need has proven easier to debug.
-I haven’t used primus personally, but I like the modular approach there.
+I haven't used primus personally, but I like the modular approach there.
 However, something feature-rich like socket.io enables faster prototyping of ideas.
 2. The downgrade approach is slightly faster to set up, but [has problems on some networks](https://github.com/sockjs/sockjs-client/issues/94?source=cc); upgrade approach is slightly slower, but more reliable.
 Both approaches have their merits.
-I’m curious as to how that is playing out for others.
+I'm curious as to how that is playing out for others.
 3. WebSocket running on port 80 can be the most troublesome for corporate firewalls as everybody likes to have their hands on that port!
 Try switching to 443 (SSL) or any other port to fix problems upgrading the protocol.

 ## Keeping it real-time